Each application can have one channel or many, and each client can choose which channels it subscribes to.

 - A way of filtering data For example, in a chat application there may be a channel for people who want to discuss ‘dogs’

 - A way of controlling access to different streams of information.
-For example, a project management application would want to authorise people to get updates about 'secret-projectX'
+For example, a project management application would want to authorize people to get updates about ‘secret-projectX’

 We strongly recommend that channels are used to filter your data and that it is not achieved using events.
 This is because all events published to a channel are sent to all subscribers, regardless of their event binding.

-Channels don't need to be explicitly created, and areinstantiated on client demand.
+Channels do not need to be explicitly created, and are instantiated on client demand.
 This means that creating a channel is easy.
 Just tell a client to subscribe to it.

 - Public channels can be subscribed to by anyone who knows their name

 private-prefix.
 They introduce a mechanism which lets your server control access to the data you are broadcasting

 - Private encrypted channels should have a

 private-encrypted-prefix.
 They extend the authorization mechanism of private channels, adding encryption of the data payloads so that not even Pusher can get access to it without authorization.